 The intent of the By-Law is to create a reasonable regulation to ensure that the construction and operation of all solar photovoltaic installations be consistent with all applicable local, state and federal requirements, notwithstanding Chapter 40A, Section 3, including but not limited to all applicable nuisance (noise, odor, lighting etc.), stormwater, safety, construction, electrical, and communications requirements.
+Additionally, the By-Law is intended to enhance the Town's rural and agricultural heritage while enabling installations of photovoltaic and agrivoltaic systems.
 All buildings, structures and fixtures forming part of a solar photovoltaic installation shall be constructed in accordance with the State Building Code.